 Consistent with the group's general risk management framework, all tax risks are assessed for the likelihood of occurrence and the financial or reputational impact on the group and its objectives, should the event occur.
-As a consequence of the sector's fiveyear regulatory cycle, in any given period, the key tax risk is likely to be the introduction of unexpected legislative or tax practice changes which lead to increased cash outflow which has not been reflected in the current regulatory settlement.
+As a consequence of the sector's five-year regulatory cycle, in any given period, the key tax risk is likely to be the introduction of unexpected legislative or tax practice changes which lead to increased cash outflow which has not been reflected in the current regulatory settlement.

 The group is committed to engaging with relevant authorities to manage any such risk.
 We proactively lobby, both at a company and an industry level where appropriate, to minimise the impact of any proposed changes in tax law or HMRC practice which could materially impact on the group.
-For example, for HM Treasury's recent policy review of business rates, we responded at each stage of the consultation process, both as a company and through sector-wide tax groups, to put our views across.